top of page

 How Can You Profit From Your Knowledge & Passion?

-Did you know that professionally life coaching is a multimillion dollar industry?
-From services and products to training, people can create a very profitable business.
+Did you know that professional life coaching is a billion-dollar global industry?
+People can create a profitable business from services, products, and training.
 But, many people are not aware that coaching is a profession, or what coaching as a method is.
 So, let’s start with defining coaching.
 The International Coaching Federation defines coaching as “partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential.”
 So, according to ICF, coaching is a process.
-But, it’s also a tool and it is an industry.
+But it’s also a tool and an industry.

-While the coaching industry is projected to increase in revenue and opportunities over the next 5-10 years, not many people or companies understand coaching as a useful tool or its industry potential.
-That’s where your skills come in.
-There is a need to share evidence that coaching works, especially for motivated individuals.
-Additionally, there is a need for more professionally trained, qualified coaches.
-You may know what you know, and have great experience, but do you have core coaching competencies to deliver great coaching services or products?
-Your knowledge, passion, and experience can provide a benefit to others who need your expertise.
-But, you need more than just your calling to help others.
-You need professional skills and core coaching competencies.
+While the coaching industry is projected to increase in revenue and opportunities over the next 5-10 years, not many people or companies understand coaching as a helpful tool or its industry potential.
+There is also the challenge of over-saturation in coaching fields and domains.
+That’s where your unique skills come in and why narrowing your niche is essential.
+Likewise, there is a need to share evidence that coaching works, especially for motivated individuals.
+Others likely need your expertise because of your background, knowledge, and experience.

-Studies have shown that the more competent a coach is the more likely she will effectively help clients achieve goals.
-For instance, part of core coaching competency is knowing the difference between coaching, mentoring, therapy and counseling.
+Studies have shown that the more competent a coach is, the more likely she will help clients achieve goals effectively.
+For instance, part of core coaching competency is knowing the difference between coaching, mentoring, therapy, and counseling.
 A professional coach knows about the differences and when to use coaching.
 Furthermore, competent coaches apply high ethical standards and good business sense.
-That’s why Reid Ready Coach Training voluntarily provides coach tools and training that aligns with ICF beliefs and approach, to help coaches build these skills to be highly effective, both in their own practice or as an employee of a company.
+That’s why Reid Ready® provides coach tools and training that aligns with ICF beliefs and approach, to help coaches build these skills to be highly effective, both in their practice or as an employee of a company.

 References for further reading: